adamn85/WebSSL/README.md

-# PHP Class for WebSSL with samples
+# A collection of PHP classes for utilising WebSSL.io
-WebSSL is a cryptographic library built to run within a Hardware Security Module and provides a universally accessible interface.
+WebSSL.io is a cryptographic library built to run within a Hardware Security Module(HSM) with a universally accessible HTTP interface.

 ## src/WebSSL.class.php